-20. Did the school board members discuss the district's property values at a board meeting within 120 days before the district adopted its budget?
+20. Did the school districts' administration and board members discuss any changes and/or impacts to local, state, and federal funding at a board meeting within 120 days before the district adopted its budget?
 (If the school district fails indicator 20 the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)

-This indicator measures whether the school board had the opportunity to consider the impact of changes in property value on the finances of the district.
+This indicator measures whether the school board had the opportunity to consider the impact of changes in funding on the finances of the district.
 If the district fails this indicator, the maximum points and highest rating the district may receive is 89 points and a B, which is equal to above standard achievement.